+While soup and salad sales are lagging at some restaurant chains, others are getting creative with their offerings and capturing the attention of patrons.
 Let’s take a look at current soup and salad trends and how innovative food manufacturers and restaurants are appealing to consumers.

-From Soup to Nuts — 2018 Soup Trends
+From Soup to Nuts — 2020 Soup Trends

-Time to ditch Salad?
+Time to Ditch Salad?

 To maximize any salad dressing’s appeal, food manufacturers must cater to the growing number of consumers who increasingly ask for nutritional information and demand clean labels.
-Many restaurants fail to offer unique low-fat options on their menus for fear of compromising flavor and texture, but finding the right combination of flavor, mouthfeel and nutritional benefits could provide major opportunities.
+Many restaurants fail to offer unique low-fat options with minimal ingredients on their menus for fear of compromising flavor and texture, but finding the right combination of flavor, mouthfeel and nutritional benefits could provide major opportunities.

 Tips for Improving Soup and Salad Sales

-However, many alternatives can negatively impact texture, compromise flavors, or introduce artificial ingredients that don’t lend themselves to clean label trends.
-An innovative solution is replacing traditional emulsifiers and dairy ingredients with all-natural Grande Bravo® functional whey protein.
+However, many alternatives can negatively impact texture, compromise flavors, or introduce artificial ingredients or modified starches that don’t lend themselves to clean label trends.
+An innovative solution is replacing traditional emulsifiers and fresh dairy ingredients with all-natural Grande Bravo® functional whey protein.

 Consumers won’t notice the difference in the consistency and flavor in your soups and salad dressings, but because of the improved nutritional benefits, you might just want to tell them anyway.